robhybrid/vapor/README.md

 mash some keys (starting with 'Q').

+Caps-lock to sustain.

+Spacebar to blackout.

 Command-shift-F to enter full screen.

-Option-s brings up fade and Video mapping controls.
+Option-S brings up fade and Video mapping controls.

+Option-C bings up clients.

-use Ctrl-H to not play video on current screen.
+Use Ctrl-H to not play video on current screen.